 Cerebral autoregulation index (ARI)

 Cerebral autoregulation can also be assessed using the autoregulation index (ARI), a dimensionless index ranging from 0 to 9, for which a response of FV to a hypothetical impulse change in ABP is estimated using transfer function analysis of spontaneous fluctuations in ABP and FV.
 An ARI of 9 describes a system in which CBF returns quickly to baseline levels after step-changes in ABP; an ARI value of 0 describes a system in which there is no compensatory change in CBF, indicating completely impaired cerebral autoregulation.
 On this scale, normal autoregulatory capacity is defined as an ARI of 4 to 7, abnormal 3 and below.
-On ICM+ ARI is implemented as an in-built function, in which FV changes recorded during the step change in ABP are normalised and compared to 10 grades (0-9) to determine which model response constitutes the best fit, and the grade of that response is returned as ARI.
+In ICM+ ARI is implemented as an in-built function, in which FV changes recorded during the step change in ABP are normalised and compared to 10 grades (0-9) to determine which model response constitutes the best fit, and the grade of that response is returned as ARI.

 Autoregulation monitoring in cardiac arrest

-Cerebral autoregulation in TBI
+Cerebral autoregulation in TBI - exemple 1

 An example of TCD monitoring in a TBI patient, containing arterial blood pressure (ABP), cerebral blood flow velocity (FV), intracranial pressure (ICP), cerebral perfusion pressure (CPP) and derived autoregulation indices (Mx and Mxa).
-On ICM+, it is possible to create colour-coded risk charts for visual recognition of the state of cerebral autoregulation (RED: above a given threshold; YELLOW: transition zone; GREEN: below a given threshold).
+As can be seen in the figure, the colour bar chart for Mx shows persistent impairment of cerebral autoregulation (consistent red colour bar).
 View image

-Cerebral autoregulation in TBI
+Cerebral autoregulation in TBI - exemple 2

 Another example of TCD monitoring in a TBI patient, containing arterial blood pressure (ABP), cerebral blood flow velocity (FV), intracranial pressure (ICP), cerebral perfusion pressure (CPP), and derived autoregulation indices (Mx and Mxa).
-On ICM+, it is possible to create colour-coded risk charts for visual recognition of the state of cerebral autoregulation (RED: above a given threshold; YELLOW: transition zone; GREEN: below a given threshold).
+In this case, a transition from intact (green area of the bar) to impaired (red area) can be observed.
 View image

 Selected references